-With the holidays approaching the potential for fraud is always a concern.
+The potential for fraud is always a concern not only during the holidays.
 SWOFCU will never contact you directly to ask for account information such as balances, usernames/passwords, personal information or ask to access your PC/laptop/mobile device remotely.
 If you are contacted by someone claiming to be from SWOFCU or any other business asking for this kind of information, hang up and call us or that business directly.

 Keep in mind that services such as Zelle® should only be used to move money to people you know and trust.
 We do not recommend using these types of person-to-person services to pay for goods or services.